Perennial philosophy: Religious pluralism

 Religious pluralism holds that various world religions are limited by their distinctive historical and cultural contexts and thus there is no single, true religion.
 There are only many equally valid religions.
 Each religion is a direct result of humanity's attempt to grasp and understand the incomprehensible divine reality.
 Therefore, each religion has an authentic but ultimately inadequate perception of divine reality, producing a partial understanding of the universal truth, which requires syncretism to achieve a complete understanding as well as a path towards salvation or spiritual enlightenment.

 Although perennial philosophy also holds that there is no single true religion, it differs when discussing divine reality.
 Perennial philosophy states that a divine reality can be understood and that its existence is what allows the universal truth to be understood.
 Each religion provides its own interpretation of the universal truth, based on its historical and cultural context, potentially providing everything required to observe the divine reality and achieve a state in which one will be able to confirm the universal truth and achieve salvation or spiritual enlightenment.

 Evidence for perennial philosophy

 Cognitive archeology such as analysis of cave paintings and other pre-historic art and customs suggests that a form of perennial philosophy or Shamanic metaphysics may stretch back to the birth of behavioral modernity, all around the world.
-Similar beliefs are found in present-day "stone age" cultures such as Aboriginal Australians.
+Similar beliefs are found in present-day cultures such as Aboriginal Australians.
 Perennial philosophy postulates the existence of a spirit or concept world alongside the day-to-day world, and interactions between these worlds during dreaming and ritual, or on special days or at special places.
 It has been argued that perennial philosophy formed the basis for Platonism, with Plato articulating, rather than creating, much older widespread beliefs.

+Perennial trends in religions

+Perennialists often ground their position in what they call a "common core" of religious wisdom which is found across traditions.
+They argue that since many of these themes developed independent of contact between the cultures concerned, they are likely to point to deeper truths from anthropological, phenomenological and/or metaphysical perspectives.
+Perennialists generally make a distinction between the exoteric and esoteric dimensions of the various religions, arguing that the exoteric doctrinal differences are cultural in nature, but that the mystical traditions of these religious use the language of these doctrines and cultural forms to express identical or similar things.
+The perennialist rabbi Rami Shapiro expresses it from a Jewish perspective in this way:

+Religions are like languages: no language is true or false; all languages are of human origin; each language reflects and shapes the civilization that speaks it; there are things you can say in one language that you cannot say or say as well in another; and the more languages you speak, the more nuanced your understanding of life becomes.
+Yet it is silence that reveals the ultimate Truth: